containers/buildah/docs/buildah-bud.md

 **--pid** *how*

 Sets the configuration for PID namespaces when handling `RUN` instructions.
-The configured value can be "" (the empty string) or "container" to indicate that a new PID namespace should be created, or it can be "host" to indicate that the PID namespace in which `buildah` itself is being run should be reused, or it can be the path to a PID namespace which is already in use by another
+The configured value can be "" (the empty string) or "private" to indicate that a new PID namespace should be created, or it can be "host" to indicate that the PID namespace in which `buildah` itself is being run should be reused, or it can be the path to a PID namespace which is already in use by another